 Once a risk rating is mapped to an ingredient, a mitigation plan must be developed to control the risk.
 Control measures should target high and medium risk ingredients.
 Mitigation may involve testing the material to ensure purity and safety, requesting food safety guarantees from the supplier, considering the country of origin, shortening the supply chain by eliminating intermediaries and buying products directly from primary producers or close to the farm.

 Your food fraud mitigation program must also incorporate a strong training component.
-One way to educate your team about food fraud is to use the SSAFE food fraud database tool.

 The SSAFE questionnaire provides an exhaustive list of key points to examine, and guides the development of a food fraud mitigation plan.
 The database invites you to review and answer the following three questions:

 What are the opportunities for suppliers to commit food fraud?
 Items to consider: